-The 21 day cycle has worked okay for me so far, though the runs have been short due to a rash on my right arm that required I go to Urgent Care for a prescription (the rash is doing better, though the RX as it does has messed with my body a bit), as well as a dinner for my dad’s birthday, and a car issue I had to sort out before smog check ahead of registration renewal.
+The 21 day cycle has worked okay for me so far.
+However, the runs have been short due to a rash on my right arm that required I go to Urgent Care for a prescription.
+The rash is doing better, though the RX as it does has messed with my body a bit.
+I also had a dinner for my dad’s birthday.
+I also had a car issue to sort out ahead of registration renewal.

 Basically, life intervened, and I had to patch a reduced schedule this week with work break runs.
-I’ve back-loaded my strength workouts to Friday and Saturday, and then my 3 day cycle should presumably go back to normal by Monday (which incidentally is the next scheduled quality-run day).
+I’ve back-loaded my strength workouts to Friday and Saturday.
+After that, my 3 day cycle goes back to normal by Monday (which incidentally is the next scheduled quality-run day).

-I ended that 21 day cycle post mentioning Training Monotony, and that’s the subject I’ve been focused on the last week or so (when I’ve had time to sit down and review my records and plans).
+I ended that 21 day cycle post mentioning Training Monotony.
+That’s the subject I’ve been personally focused on the last week or so.

-Training Monotony is a metric devised long ago by Carl Foster that measures how variable your workouts are during a training week or similar period of time.
+Training Monotony is a metric devised long ago by Carl Foster.
+Training Monotony measures how variable your workouts are within a training week or similar period.
 The concept is that the more day to day consistent your workout volume is, the higher your monotony.

 High Training Monotony can be a problem in one of two ways.
-1) Either you’re doing a lot of hard workouts with insufficient easy days or rest, which is an overtraining or burnout risk.
-2) Or you’re doing a lot of easier workouts without a mix of more challenging workouts, which in turn will stagnate or decrease your fitness.
+1) Either you do a lot of hard workouts with insufficient easy days or rest, an overtraining or burnout risk.
+2) Or you do a lot of easier workouts without a mix of more challenging workouts.
+This in turn stagnates or decreases your fitness.

-Though poo-poohed by some writers (and I’d imagine given their plan layout that the Hansons have a problem with the monotony concept as well), Training Monotony is worth exploring because honestly most coaches and training plans do shove a lot of volume down your throat that for many will just run you into the ground (and possibly injure you) more than prepare you for your training goals.
+Though poo-poohed by some writers (and I’d imagine given their plan layout that the Hansons have a problem with the monotony concept as well), Training Monotony is worth exploring.
+Honestly, most coaches and training plans do shove a lot of volume down your throat that for many just runs you into the ground (and possibly injure you) more than prepare you for your training goals.
 Elite athletes and teams get around this by being 99th percentile strong and resilient, and/or through covert systematic doping.
 For most of us, the relentlessly high training volumes most top coaches swear by are largely unsustainable long-term.

-Conversely, you can get into a pattern of easily do-able workouts, and eventually stagnate as your body grows accustomed to and ceases to progress within those training habits.
+Conversely, you can get into a pattern of easily do-able workouts.
+This eventually stagnates your progress.
+Your body grows accustomed to the regular stress, and ceases to progress.